Chapter 8:

 “…I thought Jillian just realized what she did was wrong.
 I guess it makes sense that she suddenly started standing up for me and knew about what happened with Dad out of nowhere.”

 “What?
 Did you think she just fell in love with you?
 Heh!
-Guess that’s to be expected with your first interaction with a girl who isn’t me or Mom.”
+Guess that’s to be expected.
+Me and Mom are the only girls you ever talked with growing up.”

 “Geez, Dani!
 Y…you really don’t get it.”